vinod-kha/Amazon-deployment/README.md

 ### Step 2 → Building a simple Infrastructure from code using terraform

-a.
-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

 ```
 git clone https://github.com/vinod-kha/Amazon-deployment.git
 ```
-open the file and edit.
+open the file and edit
 vim Main.tf
 ```
 resource "aws_security_group" "Jenkins-sg" {